neurocod/Qqt/README.md

 BSD-like
 How to include
 --------------
-1) copy all sources: create dir Qqt inside your project, place there all files from Qqt/src folder
+1) copy all sources: create dir Qqt inside your project, place there all files from Qqt/src folder, include Qqt/includeMe.h in your precmpiled header file

 2) make traditional library, and commit it here so others can use it :) currently I use non-git version control system for my Qqt copy